A Guide for Restaurants on Steak Types and Preparation

 Types of Steak Cuts Explained

-Understanding the difference in steak cuts helps you choose the best cuts for your restaurant.
-Whether you want to offer the juiciest steaks, the leanest cuts or several different flavors and textures, the following options give you plenty of variety to choose from:
+Understanding the different steak types helps you choose the best cuts for your restaurant.
+Whether you want to offer the juiciest steaks, the leanest cuts or several different flavors and textures, the following steak options give you plenty of variety to choose from:

 - Bone-in ribeye: A bone-in ribeye from the rib section is also known as a cowboy steak, and its high-fat content gives it an excellent flavor that meat lovers crave.